leonsbuddydave/OCR-Math/README.txt

 //////////////////////////////
 cpp-implementation

 	Work in progress of a port of the existing Python code to C++ using OpenCV.
 OpenCV must be installed for this to work.
 The CodeBlocks file has several dependencies currently (including OpenCV and CVBlob) and the port is not yet complete.
-While most of the methods have been ported, all it currently does is find all the images in the learning directories and displays the file paths without performing any operations.
-	If those dependencies are available, it will compile (debug only) but there's currently no real point to it.
+	Most of the methods have been ported from the Python version.
+It currently scans all the directories where learning images will be and processes/renames/moves them into the appropriate output directory based on the input directory filename.
+Output image will be an inverted binary version of the original, cropped to the largest contiguous region.

 /////////////////////////////